Frequently Asked Questions Regarding the Pop Up Patio/Temporary Outdoor Area Pilot Program

 If you have questions about the Sidewalk Dining Permit, please email the Planning Division.

-9. What will happen to Pop Up patios/temporary outdoor areas once the Special Events Permit terminates on October 31, 2020?
+9. What will happen to Pop Up patios/temporary outdoor areas once the Special Events Permit terminates 60 days after the local emergency declared in response to COVID-19 is terminated.?

-All Pop Up patios/temporary outdoor areas permitted through the Special Events Permit process must be removed by October 31, 2020.
+All Pop Up patios/temporary outdoor areas permitted through the Special Events Permit process must be removed 60 days after the local emergency declared in response to COVID-19 is terminated.
 City staff intends to propose formal, codified standards in the zoning ordinance that allow restaurants and other businesses to create semi-permanent patio areas after this date.
 Updates on the permanent program, and the potential to convert temporary Pop Up Patios/temporary outdoor areas into permanent installations, will be posted to the City’s Pop Up Patio/temporary outdoor area webpage.

 Existing Outdoor Patios